What is robotic process automation?

 What to look for in RPA software

-When enterprise leaders look for RPA technologies, they should consider a number of things:
+When enterprise leaders look for RPA technologies, they should consider the following features and functionality:

 - Scalability.
-Enterprises are advised to select RPA platforms that can be centrally managed and scaled from a central control panel, rather than deployed and scaled on each desktop.
+Enterprises are advised to select RPA platforms that can be centrally managed and scaled from a central control panel rather than deployed and scaled on each desktop.

 - Speed.
-Enterprises should be able to design and test new robotic processes in a few hours or less, as well as optimize the bots to work quickly.
+Enterprises should be able to design and test new robotic processes in a few hours or less as well as optimize the bots to work quickly.

 - Intelligence.
-The best RPA tools can support simple task-based activities, read and write to any data source and take advantage of more advanced learning to further improve automation.
+The best RPA tools can support simple task-based activities, read and write to any data source, and take advantage of more advanced learning to further improve automation.

 - Enterprise-class.
 Companies should look for tools that are built from the ground up for enterprise-grade scalability, reliability and manageability.

 - Governance.
-Enterprises need to look at the various security and governance capabilities to help manage bot security credentials, assess any privacy issues and flag any issues.
+Enterprises need to look at the various security and governance capabilities to help manage bot security credentials, assess any privacy issues and flag any other issues.

 C-level decision-making around RPA